 How to Get Out of a Lease

 If you're considering how to get out of a lease, start by reviewing your contract.
-Many leases include an early termination clause, which allows you to leave under specific conditions.
+Many leases include an early termination clause, which explains how to properly break a lease.
 This often involves an early termination fee or finding a tenant for replacement.
 You can also try negotiating with your landlord.

 Send your landlord a written notice detailing your intention to leave.
 If your lease contract has a condition to break lease, do your best to meet the condition.
 And if it does not, try negotiating directly with your landlord.
 Most landlords will understand if your reason is genuine.